€31.42 net €26.40

 Had to replace a lamp, but the same was no longer available.
 Great advice, found a suitable replacement and delivered it quickly.

 Light expert info

-Emergency lighting is lighting that takes effect in good time if the general power supply to the artificial lighting is disrupted.
-It is the generic term for replacement lighting and safety lighting.
+Emergency lighting is lighting that takes effect in time when the general power supply of artificial lighting is disrupted.
+It is the generic term of backup lighting and safety lighting.

 The purpose of the replacement lighting is to continue the current activity which cannot be interrupted for certain reasons (e.g. during operations in hospital).

 - emergency lighting of escape routes (for safe recognition of escape routes and safe exit from rooms)

 - anti-panic lighting (to reduce the risk of panic in large gatherings of people, such as open-air concerts, major night-time events, in spectator areas at indoor sports events, etc., as well as in department stores, for example, and to provide adequate visual conditions for orientation and safe walking to escape routes)

 - safety lighting for workplaces with special hazards (for safely ending activities and leaving the room).

 Replacement lighting should allow work to continue undisturbed - if necessary, even for a limited period of time.